Skip to Content

 Department Programs

-The D&I Department administers a number of programs to support its mission, the flagship program for law students being the Opportunites for Law in Oregon (OLIO) Program.
+The D&I Department administers a number of programs to support its mission, the flagship program for law students being the Opportunities for Law in Oregon (OLIO) Program.

-OLIO is a fundamental tool for recruiting and retaining diverse legal talent in Oregon and increasing the diversity of the Oregon State Bar.
+OLIO is a fundamental tool for recruiting and retaining culturally competent and diverse legal talent in Oregon.
 OLIO fosters an engaged, supportive and inclusive legal community necessary to advance our legal profession and improve legal services to an increasingly diverse population, clients and customers, locally and globally.

 The following video provides a window into the OLIO program and its benefits, in the participants' own words:

-Opportunities for Law in Oregon (OLIO) is the Oregon State Bar's recruitment and retention program for law students who can contribute to the bar's historically or currently underrepresented membership; who have experienced economic, social, or other barriers; who have a demonstrated interest in increasing access to justice; or who have personally experienced discrimination or oppression.
+Opportunities for Law in Oregon (OLIO) is the Oregon State Bar's recruitment and retention program for law students who have experienced economic, social, or other barriers; who have a demonstrated interest in increasing access to justice; or who have personally experienced discrimination or oppression; or otherwise demonstrating a commitment to advancing the OSB D&I mission.

 This diversity and inclusion program begins with an orientation that provides a diverse group of first-year law students at Oregon's three law schools. with the opportunity to interact with each other, and with upper division students, judges and leaders who will serve as their mentors and role models.
 During orientation, students meet a diverse community of supporters committed to helping them succeed.
-The curriculum focuses on sharpening existing skills and providing new skills to help ensure success in law school and beyond.
+The curriculum focuses on sharpening existing skills and providing new skills, such as cultural competence, to help ensure success in law school and beyond.

 OLIO participants also have opportunities to reconnect throughout the year at several OLIO events.
 More information about OLIO and other D&I programs.